 There’s little to no assembly required for the Trainer+.
 As for the machine itself, you’ll simply slide it out of the box, power it on, and attach the handles you want to use.
 Most of the setup required involves getting the hardware connected to the app.
 You’ll need WiFi and a good Bluetooth connection for it to work.

-Most reviews are mediocre—and most call out that many of the issues are easily fixable software problems.
+Most reviews are positive, although many call out that many of the issues are easily fixable software problems.
 Like I said before, Vitruvian is a new company, so bugs and minor annoyances are to be expected.
 Don’t buy a first- or second-generation product if you don’t want to deal with things like software glitches.

 Here’s one review from the App Store summing up these common issues: